MANAGEMENT, SPIRITUALITY AND RELIGION (MSR)

 A few technical rules to keep in mind:

-PDWs proposals must be for a minimum of 1.5 hours in duration.
+PDWs proposals must be for a minimum of 1.0 hours in duration.
 However, when submitting the PDW in the online Submission Center, it will still need to be submitted with a minimum duration of 2 hours (this is an artifact of the AOM Submission Center).
-If the proposal is accepted, the PDW Chair will reduce the duration to 1.5 hours on the submitter’s behalf.
+If the proposal is accepted, the PDW Chair will reduce the duration to 1.0 hours on the submitter’s behalf.

 The PDW Chair has the ability to decrease the duration of any submitted Professional Development Workshop if he/she feels it would better serve the Interest Group’s member experience.
-The minimum amount of time a PDW can be reduced to is 1.5 hours.
+The minimum amount of time a PDW can be reduced to is 1.0 hours.

-The "rule of three" applies: individuals may submit, appear in, or be associated with up to three PDWs.
+The "Rule of Three" applies: individuals may submit, appear in, or be associated with up to three PDWs.